 - sharing information with parents & carers in a way that helps children make rapid progress (and as much as we hate it, to get them school ready)

-- evaluating our practice and provision so that we’re always moving forward (it doesn’t have to be the Ofsted SEF but some method of not just reflecting on what we do but actually using that information to bring about change)
+- evaluating our practice and provision so that we’re always moving forward (not just reflecting on what we do but actually using that information to bring about change)